 We posed the following questions to a panel of leading consumer studies scholars.
 You can find their bios and responses below.

-- Why do you think men are nearly two times more likely than women to believe that a Valentine’s Day gift is worth going into credit card debt for?
+- Why do you think men are 29% more likely than women to believe that a Valentine’s Day gift is worth going into credit card debt for?